RasmussenLab/MOVE/tutorial/README.md

 are TSVs (tab-separated value tables) containing discrete values (e.g., for binary or categorical datasets) or continuous values.

-Additionally, make sure each sample has an assigned ID and provide an ID table containing a list of all valid IDs (must appear in every dataset).
+Additionally, make sure each sample has an assigned ID and we provide an ID table containing a list of all valid IDs (must appear in every dataset).

 ### The `config` folder